Disaster Response, Preparedness and Safety

 E440003 Disaster Kit (Emergency Preparedness) (SF111) - Disaster kits must contain the materials to prepare a person or family for emergency conditions caused by a natural or man-made incident.
 Selection of materials is left to the exhibitor.
 Family or group kits must have enough material or items for each person.
 A description of the kit's purpose, the number of people supported, and a list of contents is required.
 4-H members are encouraged to test their kit by challenging their family to try to survive using only the included materials for the designated time.
 If tested, share that experience in kit documentation.
 Please include an explanation of drinking water needs for your disaster kit.
 Do not bring actual water to the fair in the kit.

-E440005 Safety Experiences (SF 190) - The exhibit should share a learning experience the youth had related to safety.
+E440005 Safety Experiences Poster or Scrapbook (SF 190) - Share a learning experience the youth had related to safety or incident types.
 Examples could be participating in a first aid or first responder training, a farm safety day camp, babysitting workshop or similar event; scientific experiment related to safety; or the youth’s response to an emergency situation.
-The exhibit should include a detailed description of the experience, the 4-H member’s role, some evidence of the member’s leadership in the situation and a summary of the learning that took place.
+Include a detailed description of the experience, the 4-H member’s role, some evidence of the member’s leadership in the situation and a summary of the learning that took place.
 Exhibits may be presented in a poster with supplemental documentation, a notebook including up to ten pages of narrative and pictures, or a multimedia presentation lasting up to five minutes.

 E440006 - Careers in Safety (SF191) - The exhibit should identify a specific career area in the safety field and include education and certification requirements for available positions, salary information, demand for the field and a summary of the 4-H member’s interest in the field.
 Examples of careers include firefighters, paramedics, emergency management personnel, some military assignments, law enforcement officers, emergency room medical personnel, fire investigator and more.
 It is recommended 4-H members interview a professional in the field in their research.
 Additional research sources might include books, articles, career web sites, job-related government web sites or interviews with career placement or guidance counselors.
 Exhibits may be presented in a poster with supplemental documentation, a notebook including up to ten pages of narrative and pictures, or a multimedia presentation lasting up to five minutes.